urre/codeship-dashboard/README.md

 + Navigate to the folder where you saved it

 ## Usage
-+ Visit
++ Visit https://codeship.com, you will be redirected to https://app.codeship.com/home
-+ Click the Code Block button!

 ### Changelog
 + 2018-08-24: 🎉 First version released